 Attorney Brian Clemmons enrolled his teen daughter in a B.R.A.K.E.S course.
 “She had been somewhat of an insecure driver,” Brian said.
 “And, frankly, I wasn’t totally comfortable having her drive in certain situations.
 This course, I feel, helped develop her confidence on the road.
 You could see how her self-assurance soared, and she became a much better driver immediately after taking it.”

 The course exposes teens to the following hazards while driving a car, but in the safety of a large protected area:

 - Distraction Exercise

-Your teen will be taught how difficult it is to negotiate a tightly coned course while the instructor distracts them.
+Teens are taught how difficult it is to negotiate a tightly coned course while the instructor distracts them.
 The course is designed to demonstrate just how dangerous cell phones, text messaging, music, traffic, and friends in the car can be.